heathweiss/TriCad/src/Data/README.md

 debug.txt
 -the output from TriCad.StlFileWriter.writeStlDebugToFile -any shape module which outputs debug info, (over)writes to this file

-scanRawData.raww
--the output from the C++ opencv, for the raw image data.
--It does not have the extra degree info attached
--used by src/MiscShapes/ScanRaw.hs

 scanRawDataWitDegrees.raww
 -the output from the C++ opencv, for the raw image data.